«Purchase & Licence»

 I lost the installation file that I downloaded after purchase.
 How do I download again?

-Download it again from your user account.
+Download again from the user area

 I purchased a licence.
 Why did I not receive an order confirmation?